-Setting SPF records assists in validating the emails sent by the Wholesale System as being legitimate mail from your domain name, and helps to prevent the emails missing your clients mailboxes and landing in their spam folders.
+Setting SPF records assists in validating the emails sent by the Wholesale System as legitimate mail from your domain name and helps prevent the emails from missing your client’s mailboxes and landing in their spam folders.

 You can access the SPF Record information and finding what you should be setting on your DNS zone through the Options page, underneath the Your Account section in the Wholesale System.

 The SPF information should be created as a TXT record on your DNS zone as: